10 Movies That Teach Awful Lessons About Discipline And Children

-From the family in Home Alone to a certain caretaker in Harry Potter, the big screen is full of poor parenting styles.
-Here are the worst of the worst.
+From Home Alone to Harry Potter, the big screen is full of poor parenting styles.
+Here’s the worst of the worst.

 How would you react if your son ambushed you with a radio show phone call after telling the hosts you were lonely?
 Or if your daughter lied to you about her Paris vacation and got kidnapped?
 When watching movies like Sleepless In Seattle or Taken it is only natural to wonder what we would do under similar circumstances.
 If you handle those situations as Sam Baldwin or Bryan Mills did, you are likely on your way to that happy ending.
 But movie parents aren’t always heroes.
 Sometimes they are flawed characters.
 Other times they are outright villains.
 No matter where they fall on the scale, you can learn a lot from poor parenting on the big screen.